 I came to Atlassian Confluence with years of SharePoint experience.
 I’ve worked with development teams to set up and customize Confluence and its templates for creating project documentation, capturing project knowledge, and collaboration.

 While it’s true there should be no need for Microsoft Office to show up on the resume of a technical writer or another knowledge worker, I have experience in Office troubleshooting including templates and macros.
-When I was a contract technical writer, it fell down to me more than once to introduce new Microsoft Office features into the workflows of my project team.
+When I was a contract technical writer, it fell to me more than once to introduce new Microsoft Office features into the workflows of my project team.

 When it comes to G Suite, I’ve used it to collaborate with publication editors and clients around the world.
 It powers my professional email and runs behind this site.

 I’ve done things such as introducing Microsoft OneNote, OneDrive, and screencast tools into organizations.
-Having worked as a solo technical writer for much of my career, I’ve had to manage my own applications, so I get maximum productivity.
+Having worked as a solo technical writer for much of my career, I’ve had to manage my personal applications, so I get maximum productivity.

 I once had to learn Microsoft Project since nobody else on the team wanted to touch it.
 Over time, I built upon that one experience to later write about Microsoft Project and various project management topics for technology publications and blogs.
 There’s still a PMP certification out there in my future.